mendersoftware/mender-docs/06.Artifact-creation/07.Sign-and-verify/docs.md

 ---

 The goal for Mender is to provide a robust and secure software update process.
-An important part of this is to give the Mender Client the ability to verify that the update comes from a trusted source.
+An important part of this is to give the Mender-update Client the ability to verify that the update comes from a trusted source.
 One way of achieving this is to sign the Artifact using a protected private key, which you store and use on a Signing system.
 The Mender Client can then verify it using the corresponding public key.
 If the signature verification check passes, the client considers the update to come from a trusted source and continues.
-Otherwise the Mender Client refuses to proceed with the update and raises an error.
+Otherwise the Mender-update Client refuses to proceed with the update and raises an error.

 ## Signature management flow